jahrik/ansible-vim/GHOST_README.md

 ### Molecule

 To initialize a new role with molecule, you would run the following.

-    # -r role
-    # -d driver
+Where `-r` is the role and `-d` is the driver.

     molecule init role -r vim -d docker

     --> Initializing new role vim...
-    Initialized role in /home/wgill/vim successfully.
+    Initialized role in /home/jahrik/vim successfully.

-But I had already created this role with `ansible-galaxy init` and had to initialize molecule this way
+But I had already created this role with `ansible-galaxy init` and had to initialize molecule this way from the role root directory.

-    # From role root dir

     molecule init scenario -r vim -d docker

     --> Initializing new scenario default...
-    Initialized scenario in /home/wgill/vim/molecule/default successfully.
+    Initialized scenario in /home/jahrik/vim/molecule/default successfully.

 With molecule initialized you should see a directory structure close to this.